SkyRiver-2000/SkyRiver-2000.github.io/_pages/cv.md

   * Data analysis: Numpy, Pandas, Scipy
 * Some other programming languages: C/C++, MATLAB
 * Academic writing using LaTeX, Origin, etc.
+* Decent English (CET6: 608)

 Projects
 ======
 * **2021.05-2021.06: Data Mining and Predicting on *AceMap***

 This is the final project for course *EE226*, *Big Data Mining (AI)*, in SJTU.
 We are required to conduct node classification and link prediction tasks on an academic citation network called *AceMap*.
-Our group proposes simple and effective solutions and achieves an outstanding performance.
+My group proposes simple and effective solutions and achieves an outstanding performance.

 **Codes:** [click here](https://github.com/SkyRiver-2000/EE226-Final-Project) to visit our GitHub repository
-**Paper:** [click here](../files/EE226-report.pdf) for our complete paper
+**Paper:** [click here](../files/EE226-report.pdf) for our solution paper

+* **2021.03-2021.05: MALib: A Parallel Framework for Population-based Multi-agent Reinforcement Learning**

+MALib is a parallel framework of population-based learning nested with (multi-agent) reinforcement learning (RL) methods.
+I mainly focus on the implementation of some imitation learning metrics and algorithms, which have not been released yet (might come up soon).

+**Codes:** [click here](https://github.com/sjtu-marl/malib) to visit our GitHub repository

 * **2020.05-2020.06: Imitation Learning for Control in 2048 Games**